 During the narrative our guide did a JUMP SCARE and I captured a green light around the lantern.
 As you can see, a lot of my photos in this post have green lights.
 However I’m not convinced they’re anything other than a photographic aberration experienced at night.
 The house, nonetheless, was atmospheric and as our group began to depart I took a blurry iPhone shot of the staircase leading to the top floor.

 This part of the house is out of bounds, for safety, as people have allegedly had unpleasant experiences on the first floor where the old reverend slept.
-Although I’m still not convinced ghosts exist, I don’t know if I’d spend the night here, particularly after watching Stephen King’s adaption of 1408.
+Although I’m still not convinced ghosts exist, I don’t know if I’d spend the night here, particularly after watching the adaption of Stephen King’s 1408.

 The dissection room